arcadesdude/BRU/README.md

 # Version History

 9/16/2018
+- Added streams.exe command in batch file (from Sysinternals) to remove Zone.Identifier so scripts won't get closed without warning by Windows SmartScreen.
+You'll need to download that separately and put streams.exe in the BRU-uninstall-helpers folder.
+See "Obtaining Specific Bloatware Uninstall Helpers"
 - Changed Windows Store version of Office detection for preinstalled UWP Office
 - Added "CookingFever" UWP app to suggested apps
 - Added "DragonManiaLegends" UWP app to suggested apps